Pl0p/BeatstepPro/README.md

 > Just drop an [Issue](https://github.com/raphaelquast/beatstep/issues) or start a [Discussion](https://github.com/raphaelquast/beatstep/discussions) and I'll see what I can do!

-NOT MY CODE, i dont want mony for this but you can buy a coffee to the original dev for his wonderfull work :)
+NOT MY CODE, i dont want money for this but you can buy a coffee to the original dev for his wonderfull work :)

 <center>
 <a href="https://www.buymeacoffee.com/raphaelquast" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/yellow_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;" ></a>